 1. Job Title

 Stand out to your audience by adding a little something extra to your job ad’s title: your awesome location, a unique benefit, or an incentive, for example.
-Avoid using overly clever titles (for instance, “Eye Care Superhero”) that may confuse the reader and cost you valuable traffic (see optometrist job ad writing tip #4 above).
+However, limit your title to 3 words and avoid using overly clever titles (for instance, “Eye Care Superhero”) that may confuse the reader and cost you valuable traffic (see optometrist job ad writing tip #4 above).

 2. Lead In